ss8651twtw/docker-pwn/README.md

 # docker-pwn

-There are dockerfiles for pwn challenge and the branch name represents Ubuntu version.
+There are Dockerfiles for building pwn challenge and the branch name represents Ubuntu version.